tutor-chooser/front-end/profile-page/tutor/README.md

 # Tutor Profile Management Script (`profile-stage.js`)

 ## Overview
-This script serves as the core controller for the Tutor Profile Dashboard.
+This script serves as the core controller for the Tutor Profile.
 It orchestrates data synchronization between the frontend (Webflow), the backend (Monday.com), and the payment processor (Stripe).
 It utilizes a modular "Singleton" architecture to separate API logic, UI updates, and state management, ensuring a responsive and maintainable codebase.

 ## High-Level Functionality Buckets